griddynamics/nova-billing/doc/source/restapi.rst

                     "string",
                     "null"
                 ],
-                "description": "Date of instance destruction (termination)",
+                "description": "Date of object destruction (termination) or null if not destroyed", "format": "date-time"
-                "format": "date-time"
             }
         }
     }

-Date of instance destruction is ``null`` if the instance is still running.

 Resource usage object has the following schema: